-The role of a Remuneration Committee is undertaken by the full Board of Directors, which is responsible for determining and reviewing compensation arrangements for the Directors, the chief executive officer and the executive team.
-The Directors assess the appropriateness and the nature and amount of emoluments of such officers on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality board and executive team.
-As from 1 July 2011 executive Directors have been required to absent themselves from that part of any meeting where executive Directors' remuneration is discussed.
+During the year the Company established a Remuneration Committee to review and determine compensation arrangements for the Directors, the Chief Executive Officer and the executive team.
+The committee assesses the appropriateness and the nature and amount of emoluments of such officers on a periodic basis by reference to relevant employment market conditions with the overall objective of ensuring maximum stakeholder benefit from the retention of a high quality Board and executive team.